mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 Dynamic domain complexity originates from asynchronous, concurrent, competing and collaborating processes that tries to get something done.
 Object oriented programming was created to study and analyse such processes in context of a system.
 A system being a part of the world that is regarded as a whole, with its interacting components.

 Looking back, it looks like the development of object oriented thinking stopped.
-The object-oriented comunity was trapped in programming language and the wfforts went into object wiring, decoupling techniques such as dependency inversion, and development of new features such as generics.
+The object-oriented community was trapped in programming language features and object wiring techniques such as dependency inversion.
 The study of dynamic systems was left to the control theory and artificial intelligence communities.
-The effect was that the object world lost the connection with its origin.
+The effect was that the object world lost its connection with its origin.
 Very few think of software agents as objects on steroids.
 Objects are too bound to the "class" construct in your programming language of choice.

-In 1983 John Laired and Allen Newell created Soar, a cognitive agent architecture and in 1991 Michael Bratman released his theory of human practical reasoning, refered to as BDI (Beliefs, Desires and Intentions), a programming model for software agents.
-Both BDI and Soar are domain models of how the human brain reasons and transfor perception into action.
+In 1983 John Laired and Allen Newell created Soar, a cognitive agent architecture and in 1991 Michael Bratman released his theory of human practical reasoning, known as the BDI (Beliefs, Desires and Intentions) programming model for software agents.
+Both BDI and Soar are domain models of how the human brain reasons and transfer perception into action.

-Intelligent agents is the cornerstone of artifical intelligence that comes in many flavoru, spanning from chat botts to space crafts.
+Intelligent agents is the cornerstone of artificial intelligence that comes in many flavours, spanning from Bots to space crafts.
 An intelligent software agent is a program that solves problems, a program that perform work.
 Agents can act in roles and it can collaborate and interact with other agents including humans.
 Agents are objects that control their own execution thread, they are active, they typically observe their environment and pursues intents.

 One way to illustrate the relationship between objects and agents is the Java code below.
-The hard part is the implementation of the agents reasoning methods leading to choosing the best possible action among many.
-Multi-agent frameworks such as JACK, BDI4Jade and Gorite simplifies that part of the job as they implement the domain language of the cognitive architecture.

 	public class Agent implements Runnable {